tiarno/reachtim/content/articles/pdfmanip.md

 **Note:** If you change line 11 to read ``toc.append((level, title, a.resolve()))``, the resulting list will contain the actual internal destinations for bookmarks.
 A typical entry looks like this:

     (1, u'Other Commands', {'S': /GoTo, 'D': 'section.8'}) where the section "Other Commands" is a first level section and it is the 8th section in the PDF.
-You can use this information to construct a URL that opens the PDF at that destination.
+You can use this information to construct an HTML URL that opens the PDF at that destination.
 In this example, the URL would look like this:

     <a href="path/to/myfile.pdf#section.8">link text</a>